AminaDiop2/Building-and-Securing-Enterprise-LAN-Networks/README.md

 Switches must be configured with appropriate VLAN assignments and security settings to enhance traffic isolation and protect network resources.
 RIPv2 must be implemented to provide dynamic routing between internal routers.
 Static routing must be configured where necessary to enable connectivity to the external email server.
 Devices located in Building A must obtain dynamic IP addressing through a router-based DHCP server.

-Project Tasks
+Project Tasks:

-*Task 1: Plan, design, and prototype the complete network topology for BeGreat University using Cisco Packet Tracer.
-This task focuses on architectural planning, logical segmentation, and infrastructure layout.</font>
+***Task 1: Plan, design, and prototype the complete network topology for BeGreat University using Cisco Packet Tracer.
+This task focuses on architectural planning, logical segmentation, and infrastructure layout.***

 #### Check out the design here [Network Architecture](Network_Topology/Network_Architecture.png)

-*Task 2: Implement and configure the network within Cisco Packet Tracer using appropriate protocols, addressing schemes, VLAN configurations, and routing mechanisms to meet all specified requirements.
+***Task 2: Implement and configure the network within Cisco Packet Tracer using appropriate protocols, addressing schemes, VLAN configurations, and routing mechanisms to meet all specified requirements.***
 #### Check out the document that have all layer 2 switches configuration here
 #### Check out the document that have all layer 3 switches configuration here
 #### Check out the document that have the main campus router configuration here